MarcoBessi23/LabCNNandResNet/README.md

 <br><br>
 ![cat cifar10](Ex3/images/cat.png)
 <br><br>
-<span style="font-size:18px;">I used a CNN that achieved an accuracy score of 0.80 on the test set.When analyzing the model's behavior, we observe that the generated heatmap highlights the details of the animal's face, which the model uses to correctly identify the cat.
+<span style="font-size:18px;">I used a CNN that achieved an accuracy of 0.80 on the cifar10 dataset.
+When analyzing the model's behavior, we observe that the generated heatmap highlights the details of the animal's face, which the model uses to correctly identify the cat.

 <br><br>
 <div style="display: flex; justify-content: space-between;">